-In-town resupplies offer you many options for changing tastes, while bounce boxes allow you to have a better cost for your foods as prices on the trail can be much more expensive.
+In-town resupplies offer you many options for changing tastes, while bounce boxes offer a better cost for your foods as prices on the trail can be much more expensive.

 How Often Do Thru-Hikers Resupply?

-So now that you get that you can resupply in a town or by mailed packages you may wonder how often overall thru-hikers actually resupply.
+So now that you get that you can resupply in a town or by mailed packages, you may wonder how often overall thru-hikers resupply.

 Most of the time it will be about every 3-5 days with a few longer stretches along the way.